rfblue2/ch-doc-viewer/README.md

 - Keyword Collocation Networks

 ## Running the server
 The server is a flask application.
-You must have python (with pip), virtualenv, and flask installed.
+You must have python 3 with Pipenv installed.
 To run, setup the virtual environment, then startup the server (localhost:5000)
 ```
 pipenv install      # install required packages
 pipenv shell        # start the virtual environment